-The most minor adjustments to your email template have the potential to cause click-through (the % of people who actually click on a link) and open rates (the % of people who open and view an email instead of just ignoring or deleting it) to suddenly skyrocket, and in turn, drive large amounts of sales, traffic, sign ups, or conversions.
-However, the only way to truly learn from your template adjustments is to implement them one at a time utilizing classic scientific procedure.
-By isolating your adjustments, you can learn which varying factors improve your campaigns and which hurt them.
+The most minor adjustments to your email templates have the potential to cause click-through rates (the percentage of people who actually click on a link within an email) and open rates (the % percentage of people who even open and view an email rather than just ignoring or deleting it) to suddenly skyrocket.
+In turn, this can drive large amounts of sales, traffic, sign-ups, and conversions for your business.
+However, the only way to truly learn from your template adjustments is to implement them one-at-a-time, utilizing classic scientific procedure to test and see which variations are working the best to help you reach your business goals.
+By isolating your adjustments, you can learn which varying factors are helping to improve your campaigns, and which changes are hurting them.

 A/B Split Testing for Email

 The best approach for this experimental improvement is commonly referred to as A/B Split Testing: a function available within most email marketing services.

 The actual process for Newsletter A/B Split Testing involves splitting a small, randomly selected subset of your mailing list subscribers into two groups.
 Then, each of these groups receives an email that is nearly identical, except for a small tweak that you are testing.
 For example, you might test different subject lines or calls-to-action in order to see how that affects the email’s open and click-through rates.
 Once the results are measured, you then analyze that information and send out the "winning" variation to the all of the users who didn't receive one of the original test emails.